 Get an Objective Opinion

-Talk to a friend, co-worker, or someone whose opinion you respect and who's emotionally detached from the situation.
+Talk to a friend, co-worker, or someone whose opinion you respect and who are emotionally detached from the situation.
 Your case might not be as winnable as it seems to you.

 Collect Supporting Material